-The Easiest way to cook a butternut squash (by far) is one my little sister taught me.
+“How to Cook a Butternut Squash: how to cut a butternut squash” is a method my little sister taught me.
 Slow-Cooker Butternut Squash yields tender, sweet, unbelievably delicious cooked butternut squash and you don’t have to wrestle the big beastly hard raw squash or go anywhere near it with a knife until it’s already practically ready to cut itself.
-Slow Cooker Butternut Squash for the win!

 My little sister and I were having a texting marathon the other day.
 We were talking food, because that’s what families do.
 She was telling me the menu she was preparing for a ‘thank you’ party they were throwing for their local friends.